Which is Better: a Soundbar vs Home Theater?

 The disadvantages of home theaters include the complexity of setup.
 In some cases, it requires the participation of a professional.

 The second disadvantage is the requirement for the scale of the room and the presence of sound insulation.
-But if everything is done correctly, you can get not only wonderful equipment but also a room for recreation, allowing you to join the art of cinema and music.
+But if everything is done correctly, you can get wonderful equipment and a room for recreation, allowing you to join the art of cinema and music.
 The owner of such a room is an opportunity to appreciate the truly pure sound and crisp realistic image.

-Choosing a home theater, you should consider that it comes in two modifications — 5.1 and 7.1.
+Choosing a home theater, you should consider that it comes in two modifications — 5.1ch and 7.1ch.

 Each of them has its advantages and disadvantages.